 Goin’ South with Salary Range

-There is more interesting data in the 2005 salary survey by the National Conference of State Legislatures: Alabama State Senators and Representatives earn a measly annual salary of $10 per calendar day ($3,650/year), but the Crimson Tide lawmakers also get a monthly per diem of $2,280, or $76/day.
+There is more interesting data in the 2005 salary survey by the National Conference of State Legislatures (now, sadly, apparently inaccessible online): Alabama State Senators and Representatives earn a measly annual salary of $10 per calendar day ($3,650/year), but the Crimson Tide lawmakers also get a monthly per diem of $2,280, or $76/day.
 Huh? is it not pay if it is called a per diem in Alabama?
-By the way, do they realize that "per diem" is Latin for "per day"?
-What's with the monthly "per diem"?
+By the way, do they realize that “per diem” is Latin for “per day”?
+What’s with the monthly “per diem”?

 Strangely, Alabama lawmakers also earn $50 a day for the three days during each week of a legislative session that the legislature meets (confusing?).
 Adding all the per diems together, the pay is about $150 + 7*($76 + $10) = $752/week, or $39,100 for an annual salary, if the legislature met year round.
 However, the legislature only meets about 14 weeks a year; this is definitely not a high paying part-time job.